samwyss/purdue_win_python_workshop/README.md

 ## What is this workshop about?

 This workshop is designed to walk you through the fundamentals of the Python Programming Language from a practical perspective as it pertains to the Purdue Nuclear Engineering curriculum.
-As such, the main goal of this workshop is to provide the background necessary to use Python as a tool in your daily lives.
+As such, the main goal of this workshop is to provide the background necessary to practically use Python in your classes and beyond.
+We will accomplish this by reviewing the fundamentals then going over several useful libraries.
+The goal is not to necessarily master any one of these topics; rather, to give you enough working experience to expand your skill set on the fly as you work with Python in the future.
 You do **NOT** need to have any prior programming experience to attend this workshop.

 ## How do I follow along?